robsontenorio/marina/multiple/README.md

 **Images**

-The GitHub Action will produce this images that will be used to set up the projects on your **VPS**.
+The GitHub Action will produce these images that will be used to set up the projects on your **VPS**.
 - `ghcr.io/robsontenorio/mary-ui.com:production`
 - `ghcr.io/robsontenorio/mary-ui.com:stage`